9 kitchen utensils you don’t actually need (and what to use instead)

 Getting stocked up on kitchen stuff for uni?
 Don't waste your cash on these kitchen tools that have easy (and way cheaper!) alternatives...

 Figuring out what you will and won't need for the kitchen when moving into a new house can be a bit of a nightmare.
 This is particularly the case when you have no idea what your new flatmates will bring with them.
 You could end up with three of everything if you're not careful.

 Whilst there's loads of guidance out there to help you work out what to bring to university, there's little warning about what not to waste your cash on.

 We thought we'd take a bit of time to fill you in on the items we've found to be pretty useless over the years...

 Colanders are handy if you're particularly clumsy and tend to pour half your dinner down the sink every time you try to drain it.
 But for the majority of the population, these aren't essential.

 A simple alternative to the colander is just to buy a pot with a lid that has a steam hole instead.
 Just take your time pouring!

-We love a posh poached egg as much as the next guy, there's no denying these things just aren't worth the cash.
+We love a posh poached egg as much as the next guy, but there's no denying these things just aren't worth the cash.

-Cover the brim of the mug with a sheet of clingfilm and crack the egg into the middle.
+Essentially, though, you just need to cover the brim of the mug with a sheet of clingfilm and crack the egg into the middle.
 Twist the film closed, fill the cup two-thirds with water and blast in the microwave for around 60 seconds – easy!

 As fun as a pizza wheel can be to use (and the designs can be pretty cute too), unless you're working in a pizza kitchen, they're pretty useless.

 Try using scissors instead.
 They're arguably more effective at cutting all the way through.

 If you're particularly lazy and not a fan of having garlicky fingers, we understand why you might feel the need to buy a garlic crusher.